openSUSE/iguana/README.md

 ### Expectations and provides

 - Machine ID is provided in `/iguana/machine-id` file.
 - Iguana **expects** `/iguana/mountlist` file after last container is finished.
-Each line contains device and mountpoint and Iguana will mount all mounts in order specified.
+Each line contains device, mountpoint and optional mount options.
+Iguana will mount all mounts in order as they are specified in the mountlist file.

 ```
-    device mountpoint
+    device mountpoint mount_options
     device2 mountpoint2
     ...
 ```